luccaugusto/anote/README.md

 Run 'anote.sh -h' for further help.

 ## Curses application
-The curses application is pretty simple, it just shows the notes you have and allow you to manipulate it.
+The curses application is pretty simple, it just shows the notes you have and allow you to manipulate them.
-Please note it is still in development, so a few more functionalities are to come (see the TODO list below).
-The idea of this program however is to keep things simple, it just takes notes, and takes them well.
+The idea of this program however is to keep things simple, it just takes notes.

 ## TODO
-+ Improve readme
-+ Make man page

 ### Shell
 + implement remove function alternative without dmenu.